theiterators/reactive-microservices/README.md

 # Reactive microservices

 Reactive microservices is an Typesafe Activator Template completely devoted to microservices architecture.
-It lets you learn about microservices in general - different patterns, communication channels and 'tastes' of microservices.
-All these concepts are demonstrated using Typesafe Reactive Platform and other tools from Scala ecosystem.
+It lets you learn about microservices in general - different patterns, communication protocols and 'tastes' of microservices.
+All these concepts are demonstrated using Scala, Akka, Play and other tools from Scala ecosystem.
 For the sake of clarity, we skipped topics related to deployment and operations.

 ## Prerequisites